An afternoon spent having sattvik food at Sattvam, Bangalore! Interesting food options!

-I have no qualms in admitting that I like my meat A LOT so when there are plans to visit a vegetarian place that too a sattavik one, I am like what ?
-I feel I have washed all my sins for life in the few years when I turned a veggie, now I don’t need to start again and the fact that it’s not very close to home didn’t add to it either.
-Don’t get me wrong it’s not that I don’t like sattavik food but for me sattvik food is what you eat as prasad and the yummm langar in gurduwara’s.
-I have indeed tried the food at Higher Taste in Isckon which is another sattavik place in Bangalore, the food was delicious yes but would I go back there I don’t know.
-So with these apprehensions in mind also with a fair amount of curiosity since I had seen some lovely pictures floating around, from which it seemed that the good is so much more experimental than any other vegetarian place I have gone to in Bangalore.
+I have no qualms in admitting that I like my meat A LOT.
+So when there are plans to visit a vegetarian place, that too a sattavik one, I am like what ?
+I feel I have washed all my sins for life in the few years when I turned a veggie.
+Now I don’t need to start again.
+The fact that it’s not very close to home didn’t add to it either.
+Don’t get me wrong. it’s not that I don’t like sattavik food, but for me, sattvik food is what you eat as prasad and the yummy langar in gurduwaras.
+I have tried the food at Higher Taste in Isckon which is another sattavik place in Bangalore.
+The food was delicious, yes, but would I go back there?
+I don’t know.
+So with these apprehensions in mind, also with a fair amount of curiosity since I had seen some lovely pictures floating around, I decided to go to Sattvam.
+It seemed to be a bit more experimental than any other vegetarian place I have gone to in Bangalore.

-So very reluctantly did I make my way to Sattavam with Swaps and some more friends.
-Me and another friend A walked into the place fashionably late when and the first thing that I saw on the table was this lovely looking yellow colored drink and considering Bangalore was getting roasted in its own heat it looked so inviting.
+So very reluctantly I made my way to Sattavam with Swaps and some more friends.
+Another friend A and I, walked into the place fashionably late and the first thing that I saw on the table was this lovely looking yellow colored drink.
+Considering Bangalore was getting roasted in its own heat, it looked so inviting.
 It was a fabulous drink with saffron, basil and lemon.
 All notes were in perfect harmony and I absolutely loved it.

-After we settled down with the drink, we tried the shorba – “Brocoli & Apple Shorba” such a welcome relief from tomato, dal and corn shorba’s that you everywhere these days.
-I am not really a big soup person so I drank half of it and left the rest but that was not because it wasn’t good.
-For me soup and salad is a meal in itself and when I go to places like these I don’t want to fill myself up with soup.
-Yes you can call me greedy for food that way.
-The thing that stood out in the soup for me was the use of saffron and as the meal progressed I was surprised to see saffron used a lot and upon discussion with manager he told us it is one of the spice along with basil which is Sattvam’s signature and you will find it used a lot across.
+After we settled down with the drink, we tried the shorba – “Broccoli & Apple Shorba” such a welcome relief from tomato, dal and corn shorbas that you everywhere these days.
+I am not really a big soup person so I drank half of it and left the rest, but that was not because it wasn’t good.
+For me soup and salad is a meal in itself and when I go to places like these, I don’t want to fill myself up with soup.
+Yes, you can call me greedy for food that way.
+The thing that stood out in the soup for me was the use of saffron and as the meal progressed, I was surprised to see saffron used a lot and upon discussion with manager he told us it is one of the spice along with basil which is Sattvam’s signature and you will find it used a lot across.

 The essence of sattavik food is drawn from yoga and it is also called as Yogic diet.
 As wiki says.